callowayproject/pybpmn-parser/README.md

 # PyBPMN Parser

 A Python library for parsing and validating BPMN 2.0 XML into typed Python objects.
-It provides a small, focused API for loading BPMN files, schema validation, and an extensible plugin system for vendor-specific extensions.
+It provides a small, focused API for loading BPMN files, schema validation, and supports vendor-specific extensions.

 Links:
 - Source: https://github.com/callowayproject/pybpmn-parser